DenathN/ideohint/README.md

 * `-d` - blocks of work to divide into.
 * `-m` - which block of work to process.

 You can use these parameters to slice the input into multiple parallel tasks, and produce multiple outputs.
-To merge the outputs, use `ideohint merge`, which works for both `hgl` and `hgi`.
+To merge the outputs, use `ideohint merge`, which works for `hgl`, `hgi` and `hgs` files.

 An example: